sohrabkhan/docker_httpd/README.md

 With only 2 commands you have your dev environment setup.

+## HTTPD Only
+If you want to run this image individually then do the following:
+    > docker run -d -p 80:80 -v $PWD/public_html:/var/www/html sohrabkhan/httpd

 ### Note: this is a base image that I use for some of my most simplest projects.